oplS17projects/Sheet-Music-Editor/README.md

 ## Schedule and Group Responsibilities

 ### First Milestone (Sun Apr 9)
-All of the core should be implemented by the first milestone.
-This will be the underlying code-based representation of the sheet music.
-At this point we will be interacting with the program using unit tests & the repl (no main driver yet).
-This will be a joint effort.
+All of the core was be implemented by the first milestone.
+This is be the underlying code-based representation of the sheet music.
+At this point we will were interacting with the program using unit tests & the repl (no main driver yet).
+This was be a joint effort.

 ### Second Milestone (Sun Apr 16)
-The two main driver components should be finished by the second milestone.
-Doug will implement the draw function to create a visual representation of the sheet music.
-Matt will create a user-input system with buttons and keyboard input to modify the sheet music (adding, removing, modifying notes).
-By this milestone, the visual aspect of the program will be complete.
+The majority of the two main driver components were be finished by the second milestone.
+Doug implemented the draw function to create a visual representation of the sheet music, leaving a few details for the next milestone.
+Matt began creating a user-input system with buttons and keyboard input to modify the sheet music (adding, removing, modifying notes).
+By this milestone, the visual aspect of the program is mostly established.

-### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
+### Public Presentation (Fri Apr 28 @ Tsongas Arena)
 The final stage will see the implementation of the final two main features.
 Matt will write the play function(s) and Doug will write the various export functions.

 ### Doug Salvati @doug-salvati